Permanent Dance Pole

 Safety Info & Tips

-The reason that a permanent dance pole is so safe is that the tubing is fitted inside both a flange at each end, both of which are then attached with 3 or 4 screws into the ceiling and the floor.
+The reason that a permanent dance pole is so safe is that the tubing is fitted inside a flange at each end, both of which are then attached with 3 or 4 screws into the ceiling and the floor.

 But to get the safety benefits of the permanent mounting system, it's critical to follow the manufacturer's installation instructions.